O11y Investigator – Agentic AI to Drive Faster Resolution

 Advantages of Agentic Workflow

-A better approach is to AI the ability to call tools that can help it get the information it needs to surface useful information about your system to you.
-OpenAI, Anthropic, and other LLM providers use this approach to tell their LLMs what tools they have at their disposal, what arguments they take in, and get them to return a JSON with the tool’s arguments back.
+A better approach is to give AI the ability to call tools that can help it gather the information needed to provide useful insights about your system.
+OpenAI, Anthropic, and other LLM providers use this approach to inform their LLMs about the tools available, the arguments these tools accept, and to get the models to return a JSON containing the tool’s arguments.

 The following is an example a tool specification for OpenAI: